cozzolinoac11/projects/README.md

-# List of All My Projects
+# List of all my GitHub public projects
 Below are the links to all my public GitHub projects.
 For any questions, please contact me at cozzolinoac11@gmail.com

 ## Brexit tweets classification